PART 5 - PADDLING WITH FRIENDS. Rounding the Brooks

 St Josef Bay must be the most beautiful beach in all of Vancouver Island.
-The bay is nestled deep inside in a cut on the cliff wall that runs down from Cape Scott and is surrounded by old growth forest whose trees reminded me of the columns supporting the ceiling of a great temple.
+The bay is nestled deep inside a cut on the cliff walls that roll down from Cape Scott and is surrounded by old growth forest whose trees reminded me of the columns supporting the ceiling of a great temple.
 The low tide exposed a beach a thousand feet wide covered by a sand canvased into a never-ending myriad of colorful patterns by the receding water.
 Even the most skilled abstract painter would find it hard to match the detail.

-I was fascinated by how the creatures of the tide pools predictively layer themselves as though they had decided on a hierarchy.
+I was fascinated by how the creatures of the tide pools predictively layer themselves in a precise hierarchy.
 At the very bottom where the rocks are wetted even at low tide are the mollusks and starfish.
-Then come the shellfish which always have the larger individuals in the bottom and smaller ones on the top, as those on the bottom have more time to feed in the hightide.
+Then come the shellfish which always have the larger individuals in the bottom and smaller ones on the top, as those on the lower down have more time to feed in the water.
 After them come the barnacles which can survive exposed to the air the longest.
-The final layer before the rock is permanently exposed in all but the highest tides is capped by a scrawny little algae called the rockweed which is the kayaker’s most feared plant.
-It signals a submerged rock about to hit the bottom of the boat.
-You never want to gamble and paddle your kayak over a bed of rockweeds.
+The final layer before where the rock is permanently exposed in all but the highest tides is capped by a scrawny little algae called the rockweed which is the kayaker’s most feared plant.
+If you paddle over rockweed, then you’re about to hit the bottom of your boat.
+You never want to gamble paddling your kayak over a bed of rockweeds.

-I put on my boots, grabbed my wide brim hat, holstered the bear spray on my shorts, and fitted two Perrier bottles to the back of my shirt.
+I put on my boots, grabbed my wide brim hat, holstered the bear spray on my shorts, and fitted two Perrier bottles to the back pockets on my shirt.